camilla-cs/APIproject2024/README.md

 1. Clone the API from the GitHub repository to your local machine.
 2. Open the terminal
-3. Run 'python3 -m venv .venv'
+3. Run `python3 -m venv .venv`
-4. Run 'source .venv/bin/activate'
+4. Run `source .venv/bin/activate`
-5. To install the required libraries run 'pip3 install -r requirements.txt' into your terminal.
+5. To install the required libraries run `pip3 install -r requirements.txt` into your terminal.
-6.
+6. Create a .env file and set your database URI and secret key.
+7. Run `flask db create` to create the tables.
+8. Run `flask db seed `.
+9. Run `flask run` to start the server on http://localhost:8080